Ever found yourself unable to giggle?

-Sara shared some personal things with me.
+I recently received an email from subscriber “Sara” who shared some of her fears and personal feelings with me.
 In an effort to help others in a similar situations, I decided to share her email and my response.
+“Sara” is not her real name.

 “My giggle is out of order.
 I really don’t feel like I can find it.
 Please help!”